Sreejith2003/Text_To_Image/README.md

-# Text_To_Image

-# Text-to-Image Generator using Python Tkinter and Stable Diffusion
+# Text To Image Generator

 This project is a **Text-to-Image Generator** application built using Python's `Tkinter` for the graphical user interface (GUI) and the **Stable Diffusion** model for generating images from text.
 The app allows users to enter a description, click a button, and generate a corresponding image.